khris78/osmcamera/README.md

 `mysql camera -h localhost -u camera --password=[camera user passwd] < rqt.sql`
 * As an alternative, you may download your own planet or an extract, and get the cameras from it :
   - download the file or an extract and put it in the init_cameras directory.
 You may download extracts, like Monaco (which is easier to perform tests) at http://www.geofabrik.de/data/download.html.
 Or you may download a full planet file from the torrent found at ftp://ftp.spline.de/pub/openstreetmap/torrents/.
-  - download the osmconvert.c (from http://wiki.openstreetmap.org/wiki/Osmconvert), and compile it in the init_cameras directory : gcc osmconvert.c -lz -O3 -o osmconvert
-  - execute the extraitVideosurv.sh script (that script requires osmosis : http://wiki.openstreetmap.org/wiki/Osmosis/Installation).
+  - execute the extraitVideosurv.sh script (that script requires osmosis : see http://wiki.openstreetmap.org/wiki/Osmosis/Installation).
 It will create a surveillance.osm file and a rqt.sql file.
 This may be long.
   - then execute the following command :
 `mysql camera -h localhost -u camera --password=[camera user passwd] < rqt.sql`